Ibraaaheeeem/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: This script deletes the directory /tmp/my_first_directory
 10-back: This script returns the user to the previous directory
 11-lists: The script list the contents of the working directory, the parent directory and the /boot directory also showing hidden files in a long format
+12-file_type: This script prints the file type of a file named iamafile located in the /tmp directory